ZoneMinder/zmeventnotification/README.md

 ### How can I use this with Node-Red or Home Assistant?

-You can enable the zmevent server to broadcast the JSON messages specified below on a topic called /zoneminder/1 (or monitor_id), this can then be consumed by Home Assistant or Node-Red for some neat automation tasks and can then send out different kinds of notifications etc.
+As of version 1.1, this also supports  (Contributed by [@vajonam](https://github.com/vajonam)). zmeventnotification server can be configured to broadcast on a topic called `/zoneminder/<monitor-id>` which can then be consumed by Home Assistant or Node-Red.

-Do this enable the settings under the `[mqtt]` seciton and specifying the `server` to use
+To  enable this,  set `enable = 1` under the `[mqtt]` section and  specify the `server` to broadcast to.

-You will also need to enable the following dependeices for this work
+You will also need to install the following module for this work

 ```
 perl -MCPAN -e "install Net::MQTT::Simple"